Scags/IDA-Scripts/README.md

 ### vtable_structs.py ###

 Runs through virtual tables and creates structs for them.
-Doesn't work with template classes.
 Use at your own risk since it screws up refencing members through pseudocode.